-The IWitness activities in Poland have played a crucial role in advancing Holocaust education and addressing antisemitism.
-Poland, with its profound historical connection to the Shoah, has implemented a comprehensive approach to educating high school students about Jewish history and contemporary antisemitism.
-The program in Poland has focused on integrating testimonial-based educational materials into the curriculum, ensuring that the content is both relevant and impactful.
+The development of the IWitness activities has played a crucial role in advancing Holocaust education and addressing anti-Semitism in Poland.
+With its profound historical connection to the Shoah, the testimonial-based e-learning materials provide a comprehensive approach to educating high school students about Jewish history and contemporary antisemitism.
+The teacher training in Poland, which is planned to be implemented in the autumn of 2024, will be focused on delivering the localized e-learning materials to teachers, guiding them and receiving feedback as they implement these in their classrooms.
+The digital e-learning tools will be presented alongside other existing educational resources and the overall curriculum, ensuring that the content is both relevant and impactful.

 By making the e-learning materials available and promoting them widely, teachers in Poland will be equipped, offering tools which emphasize the importance of historical accuracy and empathy in teaching about the Shoah.
-This initiative has not only enriched the students' understanding of Jewish culture and heritage but is also fostering a more inclusive and reflective educational environment, using evidence-based experiential learning methods.
+This initiative will not only enrich the students' understanding of Jewish culture and heritage but also foster a more inclusive and reflective educational environment, using evidence-based experiential learning methods.